thedarksamurai/eventsProject/README.md

-# resturantProject
+# eventsProject
-A Resturant Website built in NextJs using docker
+A Events Website built in NextJs and tested by Cypress